Documentation

 Data Movement Pod Resource Configuration

-During CSI Snapshot Data Movement, Velero built-in data mover launches data mover pods to to run the data transfer.
-While the data transfer is a time and resource consuming activity.
+During CSI Snapshot Data Movement, Velero built-in data mover launches data mover pods to run the data transfer.

-Velero built-in data mover by default uses the BestEffort QoS for the data mover pods, which guarantees the best performance of the data movement activities.
+Velero by default uses the BestEffort QoS for the data mover pods, which guarantees the best performance of the data movement activities.
 On the other hand, it may take lots of cluster resource, i.e., CPU, memory, and how many resources are taken is decided by the concurrency and the scale of data to be moved.

 If the cluster nodes don’t have sufficient resource, Velero also allows you to customize the resources for the data mover pods.